roocs/rook/docs/source/installation.rst

 There is an example in ``etc/sample-roocs.ini``.

-For more information on he configuration settings, see https://roocs-utils.readthedocs.io/en/latest/configuration.html
+For more information on the configuration settings, see https://roocs-utils.readthedocs.io/en/latest/configuration.html

 Start rook PyWPS service
 ------------------------